Union of Horodło: Provisions

 The treaty repeated the indissoluble character of the Polish–Lithuanian union while carefully balancing Polish and Lithuanian interests.
 The Lithuanians gained more autonomy as they received the right to elect a new Grand Duke after the death of Vytautas.
 The earlier Union of Vilnius and Radom stipulated that Lithuania would pass to Władysław II Jagiełło or his heir.
 However, the Lithuanian nobles promised to consult the Polish nobles when choosing a successor to Vytautas.
 The reverse was also true: the Polish nobles promised to consult with the Lithuanians when electing the next Polish King.
 The pact contained one of the first mentions of the Seimas of the Grand Duchy of Lithuania.
 The Polish and Lithuanian nobles agreed to hold a joint general sejm to discuss all major matters, but such a sejm did not take place until 1564.
 Nevertheless, it was a recognition of the political powers of the Lithuanian nobles.

 The Lithuanian nobles and clergy were granted equal rights with the Polish nobility and clergy.
-However, this extended only to Catholics; many Ruthenian nobles, who were Eastern Orthodox, were excluded, however, in 1434, Grand Duke Sigismund repealed some of the provisions in the Horodło acts that limited the political rights of Orthodox believers.
+However, this extended only to Catholics; many Ruthenian nobles, who were Eastern Orthodox, were excluded, however, in 1434, Grand Duke Sigismund Kęstutaitis repealed some of the provisions in the Horodło acts that limited the political rights of Orthodox believers.
 It would take until 1563 till there was full equality between the two confessions.
 Selected Lithuanian nobles, 47 in total, were adopted into Polish heraldic families and granted Polish coats of arm.
 This symbolic gesture signified their desire to adopt Western customs and integrate into Western society.
 Equal rights encouraged cooperation and kinship between Polish and Lithuanian nobles.
 The influence of Polish culture continued to increase, culminating in the Union of Lublin of 1569.

 Another significant resolution was the adoption of Polish administrative divisions and offices like voivode and castellan by Lithuania.
 The union created the Voivodeship of Trakai and Vilnius, governed by two Lithuanian nobles.
 Former Slavic principalities and duchies largely preserved their old political, social, and administrative features for another century.
 Kiev Voivodeship was established in 1471, and another five voivodeships were established between 1504 and 1514.
 This administrative change signified the modernization of the Grand Duchy and a decline of traditional dynastic politics.
 Previously major regions of the Grand Duchy were ruled by members of the ruling dynasty (siblings, children, cousins, etc. of the Grand Duke).
 Such principalities remained semi-independent and their rulers could become powerful rivals of the Grand Duke with their own claims to the throne.
 The new voivodeships were governed by trustworthy nobles, unrelated to the royal clan, who could be easily replaced.
 Soon the nobility replaced members of the ruling dynasty as the driving force behind Lithuanian politics.